python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 ## 4b
 ## You can also use commas, but only in functions that
 ## support it, such as print.
-## (Later, when we get to file writing, the
-## comma approach doesn't work, but f-strings do work.)
 print("My name is", firstn, lastn)

-## (Remember to define your variables.
-Where should the variable definitions be placed to be effective?)
 ```

 #### Using the Debugger